sequentech/iam/README.md

 # Utils Commands

-* Look at agora-admin.py script in [agora-tools](https://github.com/agoravoting/agora-tools/)
+* Look at sequent-admin.py script in [misc-tools](https://github.com/sequentech/misc-tools/)

 # License

-Copyright (C) 2015 Agora Voting SL and/or its subsidiary(-ies).
+Copyright (C) 2015 Sequent Tech Inc and/or its subsidiary(-ies).
-Contact: legal@agoravoting.com
+Contact: legal@sequentech.io

-This file is part of the authapi module of the Agora Voting project.
+This file is part of the iam module of the Sequent Tech project.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 Commercial License Usage
-Licensees holding valid commercial Agora Voting project licenses may use this file in accordance with the commercial license agreement provided with the Software or, alternatively, in accordance with the terms contained in a written agreement between you and Agora Voting SL.
-For licensing terms and conditions and further information contact us at legal@agoravoting.com .
+Licensees holding valid commercial Sequent Tech project licenses may use this file in accordance with the commercial license agreement provided with the Software or, alternatively, in accordance with the terms contained in a written agreement between you and Sequent Tech Inc. For licensing terms and conditions and further information contact us at legal@sequentech.io .

 GNU Affero General Public License Usage
 Alternatively, this file may be used under the terms of the GNU Affero General